Dynkin Games for L\'evy Processes

 \subsubsection{Numerical examples}

 To illustrate our results in this case we consider two examples.
 In the first one we choose the standard Brownian motion, with $c=0$ and $\sigma=1$, and the second example is the Brownian motion with drift the parameters $c=1$ and $\sigma=1$.
 We consider $r=1$ and $\delta=1$.
 The results obtained are $x_I = -x_S = -1.6955$ and $x_I =-1.2426$ and $x_S = 2.3659$ respectively.
-In Figure \ref{lkf_mov_brow}, we show the L\'evy-Khintchine characteristic exponent and in Figure \ref{v_bm} the corresponding value functions.
+In Figure \ref{v_bm}, we show the corresponding value functions.